benjamminj/learningfuze-testing-workshop/README.md

     // 3.
 We'd fill the form out with our new thread and submit the form.
     // 4.
 We should see the form rendered to the list.
     // 5.
 We'll click the thread to view its profile.
-    // 6.
-On the thread profile we'll do a few reactions, and add a comment.
   })
 })
 ```